Nishikigawa Seiryū Line: History

-The Gannichi Line (岩日線, Gannichi-sen) opened to Kawayama on 1 November 1960, operated by Japanese National Railways (JNR), and was extended to Nishikichō in 1963.
+The Gannichi Line (岩日線, Gannichi-sen) opened to Kawayama on 1 November 1960, operated by Japanese National Railways (JNR), and was extended to Nishiki-chō in 1963.
 Construction of the proposed extension to Nichihara on the Yamaguchi Line commenced in 1967, and about 50% of the roadbed had been completed when construction was abandoned in 1980.

 The Nishikigawa Railway was established on 1 April 1987, renaming and taking over operations of the line from 25 July of the same year.

+The line saw its peak ridership of 584,170 passengers in the year 1988.

 Seiryu Miharashi Station was opened on March 19, 2019.
-It is a temporary station[ja] only served by special trains, built as a viewing platform with scenic views facing the Nishiki River.
+It is a temporary station only served by special trains, built as a viewing platform with scenic views facing the Nishiki River.
 There is no road or pedestrian access to the station.